ArlinTawzer/CSCI2270_FinalProjectSortingAlgorithms/README.md

 # 2270SortingAlgorithms
-The purpose of this program is to write code to compare the algorithmic complexity of various sorting algorithms over a randomized data set. jk.
+The purpose of this program is to write code to compare the algorithmic complexity of various sorting algorithms over a randomized data set.